lifedox/granular-configuration-language/README_2.md

       - Raises `EnvironmentVaribleNotFound`, if the variable does not exist.
     - `${ENVIRONMENT_VARIABLE:-default}`: Replaced with the specified Environment Variable or the provided default, if variable does not exist.
       - Note: specifier is `:-`.
-    - `${$.json.path.expression}`: Replaced by the the object in the configuration specified in JSON Path syntax.
+    - `${$.json.path.expression}`: Replaced by the object in the configuration specified in JSON Path syntax.
       - Paths must start at full root of configuration, using `$` as the first character.
       - Results:
         - Referencing only strings is recommended.
 However, paths that return `Mapping` or `Sequence` will be `repr`-ed.
 Other objects will be `str`-ed.
         - Paths that do not exist raise `JSONPathQueryFailed`.
-    - `${/json/pointer/expression}`: Replaced by the the object in the configuration specified in JSON Path syntax.
+    - `${/json/pointer/expression}`: Replaced by the object in the configuration specified in JSON Path syntax.
       - Paths must start at full root of configuration, using `/` as the first character.
       - Results:
         - Referencing only strings is recommended.
 However, paths that return `Mapping` or `Sequence` will be `repr`-ed.
 Other objects will be `str`-ed.